 The Importance of Job Descriptions

-Job descriptions are important communication tools that allow both employees and candidates to clearly understand the essential duties, the required competencies, educational credentials, and experience necessary for the role.
+Job descriptions are important communication tools that allow both employees and candidates to clearly understand the essential duties, required competencies, educational credentials, and experience necessary for the role.
 A well-written job description will help to ensure that the right candidate is hired for the role and that they know what is expected of them once they start.